Nadezhda Ulanovskaya

-Nadezhda (Esther) Markovna Ulanovskaya (1903—1986), AKA Nadia or Nadya, was a Soviet intelligence GRU officer, translator, English teacher, wife of Alexander Ulanovsky, and mother of Maya Ulanovskaya.
+Nadezhda (Esther) Markovna Ulanovskaya (1903–1986), nicknamed Nadia or Nadya, was a Soviet intelligence GRU officer, translator, English teacher, wife of Alexander Ulanovsky, and mother of Maya Ulanovskaya.

 Background

 Nadezhda Ulanovskaya was born Esther Markovna Fridgant in Bershad in the then Russian Empire (now Ukraine).
 Her father was a trader; her grandfather Nukhim Fridgant was a rabbi and possibly a descendant of a Hasidic tzaddik Reful (Friedgant).
 Ulanovskaya studied in private and village schools.
 In 1917, after the February Revolution, the family moved to Odessa.

 Career

 After the 1917 October Revolution, Ulanovskaya joined the Young Revolutionary International as an anarchist and changed her name from Esther to Nadezhda ("Hope").
 During the Russian Civil War, she worked for the pro-Soviet underground in Odessa by distributing leaflets.
 At this time, she met her future husband, Alexander Ulanovsky.
 In April 1919, during the flight of White Russians from Odessa, she helped occupy the Odessa police station.
 In August 1919, ahead of the White Russian re-occupation of Odessa, she evacuated with Ulanovsky to Nikolaev (Mykolaiv in Ukraine) and eventually returned to Odessa.
 In 1921, she and Ulanovsky visited Germany on behalf of the Cheka.
 In 1922, they moved to Moscow.